Drakonis96/whispad/README.md

 - Mobile-friendly interface.
 - User login with per-user note folders and admin management tools.
 - Admin has access to all providers and can manage which ones are available for each user.
+- Reliable save and autosave: headings and ordered lists are now preserved correctly.

 ## Disclaimer
 This application is currently in testing and is provided **as is**.
 I take no responsibility for any data loss that may occur when using it.
 Make sure you make frequent backups of your data.